-The Port’s two cruise terminals, Canada Place and Ballantyne, offer passengers all the modern conveniences and services for a positive and safe cruise experience.
-The terminals’ facilities and services (baggage storage, parking, wheelchair/scooter rentals, accessible ground transfers and convenient shopping) are designed to enhance a traveller’s cruising experience.
+The Canada Place cruise terminal offers passengers all the modern conveniences and services for a positive and safe cruise experience.
+The terminal's facility and services (baggage storage, parking, wheelchair/scooter rentals, accessible ground transfers and convenient shopping) are designed to enhance a traveller’s cruising experience.
 Port Metro Vancouver consistently receives high passenger satisfaction survey scores and top marks for user friendliness and luggage handling.

 Easy to get here

-The Port's two conveniently located cruise terminals are only 30 minutes from Vancouver International Airport (YVR) by car or taxi.
-Canada Place, Vancouver’s premier cruise facility, is in the city centre, near excellent hotels, shopping, dining and entertainment.
-Ballantyne, the Port’s second facility, is just minutes from Canada Place.
+The Port's Canada Place cruise terminal is conveniently located only 30 minutes from Vancouver International Airport (YVR) by car or taxi, and is in the city centre, near excellent hotels, shopping, dining and entertainment.

 The only Alaskan homeport offering one-way trips through the Inside Passage